 Under Florida intestacy law, a surviving spouse is entitled to a share of the decedent’s

-law specifically addressing whether a member of a civil union can inherit as a spouse
+law specifically addressing whether a member of an English civil partnership can inherit

 Florida previously denied recognition to same-sex marriages due to statutory and State

 Constitutional provisions, but began recognizing same-sex marriages on January 5,

 2015.
 See Program Operations Manual System (POMS) GN 00210.003(A); POMS PR 05825.011.
 Additionally, on June 26, 2015, the U.S. Supreme Court held that same-sex couples